datarobot/airflow-provider-datarobot/docs/examples/model_training_xgboost.md

 `path: datarobot_provider/example_dags/model_training_xgboost.py`

-This DAG demonstrates how to use the DataRobot provider for Apache Airflow to wrangle Snowflake data, create a new project, train an XGBoost model from a selected blueprint, and register it to DataRobot MLOps for use as a future deployment.
+This DAG demonstrates how to use the DataRobot provider for Apache Airflow to wrangle Snowflake data, create a new project, train an XGBoost model from a selected blueprint, and register it to DataRobot for use as a future deployment.

 ## Requirements